cdxOo/npm-lockdown-proxy/README.md

 ## AI Disclosure

-This stuff was vibe coded with claude (pronounced "KLORT!!")
+This stuff was vibe coded with claude (pronounced "KLORT!!").
+I hope I never have to actually mantain this...

 ## Run